Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Sources of information

-• Deposit or saving product description / brochure / marketing material
+• Deposit fact sheets, saving product description / brochure / marketing material

 Evidence to provide

-Refer to the document setting the conditions and describe them briefly and how they are a not a barrier for the target clients.
+Refer to the product factsheets and product brochures setting the product terms and conditions and describe them briefly.
+Analyze whether and how they pose a barrier for the target clients.

 3.B.3 The provider's products, services, and channels protect clients from harm.